poojasanwal/poojasanwal/README.md

 <p>
   <h3> Hi!
 I am Pooja 🐞 </h3> <hr>
- I work as a developer comunity manager at DigitalOcean. <br><br>
+ I work as a developer comunity manager at <a href="https://www.cloudways.com/en/">Cloudways</a> (a DigitalOcean company). <br><br>

-  More specifically, I work in the <a href="https://www.cloudways.com/en/">Cloudways</a> team at DigitalOcean.

-  My role includes managing brand community forums like Reddit, hosting a YouTube podcast, organizing + hosting meetups, and speaking at conferences to represent Cloudways.
+  My work includes managing brand community forums like <a href="https://www.reddit.com/r/CloudwaysbyDO/">Reddit</a>, hosting a <a href="https://youtube.com/playlist?list=PLprEfEYO7V8iOy_0gtCahrO-aUInARUM6&si=XBwqiIks7c_30XA1">YouTube podcast</a>, organizing + hosting <a href="https://www.linkedin.com/posts/pooja-sanwal_hosted-a-meet-up-in-bangalore-after-25-years-ugcPost-7490056855218630658-GTE1/?utm_source=share&utm_medium=member_desktop&rcm=ACoAADE9whUBiVAIJOWwh9ZyuonEWlNeiHipOPQ">meetups</a>, and speaking at conferences to represent Cloudways.
+Most recently, I presented a talk at WordCamp Europe 2026 about <a href="https://youtu.be/Xj4HJi55LvA?si=xsOzk8WaeNVY9uzd"> Why Writing Still Matters in a Video-first Internet</a>.
+If you're a marketer, you may like it.

   My goal for the next 6-12 months is to build technical competence and build internal tools and fun projects.
 I am documenting this journey, starting September 2026, here on GitHub.

-  You can check out some of my <a href="https://poojasanwal.notion.site/Pooja-Sanwal-1ba1ca246c3a80fca107d4fc1556cc86" target="_blank"> published work</a> here.
+  You can check out some of my <a href="https://poojasanwal.notion.site/Pooja-Sanwal-1ba1ca246c3a80fca107d4fc1556cc86" target="_blank"> published work</a> here.<br><br>
-<br><br>
-Reach out to me on <a href="https://twitter.com/poojaasanwal" target="_blank">Twitter(X)</a> or write to sanwalp20@gmail.com. </p>
+If you'd like to have a chat, reach out to me on <a href="https://twitter.com/poojaasanwal" target="_blank">Twitter(X)</a> or write to sanwalp20@gmail.com. </p>

 <!-- <p align="left"><img src="https://komarev.com/ghpvc/?username=poojasanwal&label=Profile%20views&color=0e75b6&style=flat" alt="poojasanwal" /> </p>